-Play doh Crayon Craft (Recipe for Crayon Play doh)
+Play-doh Crayon Craft (Recipe for Crayon Play-doh)

 Sharing is caring!

-Making your own Play Doh Crayon Craft is a fun, easy activity that can keep kids entertained for hours on end.
+Making your own Play-Doh Crayon Craft is a fun, easy activity that can keep kids entertained for hours on end.
 All you need are some red crayons (or any color that you prefer) and a few simple ingredients.
-This is the perfect craft for kids that would like to use up those broken crayons!
-In this blog post, we will show you how to make Red Play Doh using just crayons and a few other household items.
-Let’s get started!
+This is the perfect craft for kids who would like to use up those broken crayons!

 The first step is to gather your supplies.
 You will need: